UrielCh/wireguard/README.md

 ### Init config

-generate a random configuration, then customise it
+Generate a random configuration environement, then customise it as you want.

 ```
 ./randconfig.sh > .env